 What Is Perfect?

-The first time I read, “Be Perfect,” in my English Bible translation I wondered why God would instruct imperfect, sin-prone human beings to be something they could never be.
+The first time I read, “Be Perfect,” in my English Bible translation I wondered why God would instruct perfection from a fallen world where nobody is perfect.

 I have since found this to be another case of, “there are no perfect translations.”

-The instruction to “be perfect” is repeated several times throughout Scripture, making it easy to look up the original Hebrew word, “Tamim,” and examine its true meaning.
+The instruction to “be perfect” is repeated several times throughout Scripture, making it easy to connect it to the Hebrew word, תָּמִים Tamim #8549, so we can examine its original meaning:

-So what is God’s standard?
-Notice the figurative language connecting, “Walk before My face,” “Walked with God,” being “Blameless.”
+Notice the ancient Hebrew figurative language, “Walk before My face,” “Walked with God,” describes being “Blameless.”

-From beginning to end, the Bible uses physical, observable, concrete examples to reveal Spiritual Reality.
-Walking in the Path that Is Straight, or Right, Is the Way of Truth and Life.
+From beginning to end, the Bible speaks in physical, observable, concrete examples to reveal Spiritual Reality.
+Our Creator’s Torah instructs mankind to walk in the Direction/Way/Path that Is Straight, Level, Right, True because it Is Light and Life.

 “You are witnesses and so is God, of how Holy/Set Apart, (Qodesh #6944) Righteous/those who walk in the Path of Life, (Tzadiq #6662) and Blameless, (Tamim #8549) our conduct was among you who believed.”
 1 Thessalonians 2:10